 Falls continue to remain the main cause of death for roofing contractors.
 Of the 108 deaths, 80 of them were due to falls, slips and trips.
 The remaining 13 were due to exposure to harmful substances or environments.
 The total amount of deaths related to falls, slips and trips was 805, down from 880 in 2019.
 This means roofing accounted for 9.9% of all fatal falls in 2020.
 Sadly, one such incident in 2020 involved a 16-year-old roofer in Tennessee who fell approximately 160 feet to the ground.

 "Exposure to fall hazards makes roofing work among the most dangerous jobs in construction.
-OSHA requires fall protection when working at heights greater than 6 feet," said OSHA Area Director Howard Eberts in Cleveland.
+(The Occupational Safety and Health Administration) requires fall protection when working at heights greater than 6 feet," said OSHA Area Director Howard Eberts in Cleveland.

 Even though there were fewer roofing deaths in 2020, roofing is still one of the deadliest occupations.
 The fatal work injury rate for roofers is 47 per 100,000 full-time equivalent (FTE) workers.
 By comparison, the average fatal work injury rate is 3.4 per 100,000 FTE workers.
 This means roofing’s fatality rate is 13 times higher than the average.